General emergency

 We advise:

-Exercise a high degree of caution in Maldives due to the threat of civil unrest and terrorism.
+Exercise a high degree of caution in Maldives due to the risk of civil unrest and the threat of terrorism.

 You can also call the tourist police on 979 0070.